clmtai/clmtai/README.md

 in the mothballs due to a company that I founded.
 The summer of 2023 isn't yet finished and the incredible spikes in climate extremes that we have [witnessed this year](https://www.theguardian.com/world/2023/sep/06/summer-of-2023-hottest-recorded-in-wake-up-call-to-cut-carbon-emissions) made me really reconsider what I spend my time on.

+Prior to starting this company I worked over 14 years developing and deploying AI models for large companies throughout the world.
+Part of my experience was on deploying machine learning models to reduce downtime such as catastrophic failure in heavy industries such as the Oil & Gas industry.
+I went in hoping to see that saved money would be invested in the energy transition, unfortunately that was not the case.
+These observations lead me to start my own company.

 If this sounds interesting, drop a mail at: anton \<at\> bossenbroek.photo.